MegretMendez/MiniGame-Practice6/README.md

 Step 1: Creating Simulated Rain
 ![Screenshot 2023-11-08 at 9 02 00 PM](https://github.com/MegretMendez/MiniGame-Practice6/assets/142510070/559ffad0-1d9c-42ec-a843-96c7fb6c5610)

 Description: Create an Empty GameObject to act as the point from where the raindrops will drop.
-Inside this Empty Object, create multiple Spheres and add a Wave Manager Script to these new objects.
+Inside this Empty Object, create multiple Spheres and add a Wave Spawn Script to these new objects.
 In this case, our point where the spheres will drop and the spheres are called Rain Dropping.
 We added a Rain Rotation script to the point of drop so that the spheres drop evenly throught the scenario.

 Scripts used in Step 1:
 Rain Rotation: